vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Daks.iṇam¯ urti and iconography ¯

-Having thus established the original meaning of Daks.in. ām¯urti, we may proceed to its current iconographic denotation.
+Having thus established the original meaning of Daks.in. āmūrti, we may proceed to its current iconographic denotation.

-Among the earliest texts that describe the daks.in. ām¯urti in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which he ascribed to the Vis.ṇudharmottarapurāṇa, but which are not found in the printed text of that name.
+Among the earliest texts that describe the daks.in. āmūrti in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which he ascribed to the Vis.ṇudharmottarapurāṇa, but which are not found in the printed text of that name.

 His right (lower) hand shows the (j˜nāna) mudrā and in his (right) upper (hand) he (holds) a white rosary; in his left (lower hand) he is holding a book comprising all the Agamas and more, and with his upper (left hand) he holds the cup with ¯ nectar.

-He is seated on a white lotus, his colour is white, powerful, with white cloth and ointment, and crowned by the crescent, teaching knowledge to the sages: that is what they call his Daks.in. ām¯urti.
+He is seated on a white lotus, his colour is white, powerful, with white cloth and ointment, and crowned by the crescent, teaching knowledge to the sages: that is what they call his Daks.in. āmūrti.
 41

 On this and other, predominantly late South-Indian texts Rao based his de scription, which was repeated without any significant change by almost all later indological writing on this subject.
 It may be significant to note, though, that in the above passage the southern orientation of the image is not mentioned.
 To substantiate his view, however, Rao wrote:

-One account gives an explanation regarding the etymology of this name; it states that because Siva was seated ´ facing south when he taught the r.ishis y¯oga and j˜nāna he came to be known as Dakshin. ām¯urti.
+One account gives an explanation regarding the etymology of this name; it states that because Siva was seated ´ facing south when he taught the r.ishis y¯oga and j˜nāna he came to be known as Dakshin. āmūrti.
 This aspect of Siva is always ´ invoked by students of science and arts.
 42

 40 T.M.P.
 Mahadevan (1980), The Hymns of Saṅkara ´ , p.
 2 ff.
 Sam ´ . kara’s authorship of this hymn is doubtful, see Potter 1981, 317.

 41 Rao 1914, II.2, Appendix B, p.
 140 (cf. Mayamata 36.98–101):

-daks.eṇa mudrām. pratipādayantam. sitāks.as¯utram. ca tathordhvabhāge |
+daks.eṇa mudrām. pratipādayantam. sitāks.asūtram. ca tathordhvabhāge |

-vāme ca pustām akhilāgamādyām. bibhrāṇam ¯urdhvena sudhādharam. ca k
+vāme ca pustām akhilāgamādyām. bibhrāṇam ūrdhvena sudhādharam. ca k

 sitāmbujastham. sitavarṇam īśam. sitāmbarālepanam indumaulim |

-j˜nānam. munibhyah. pratipādayantam. tam. daks.in. ām¯urtim udāharanti k
+j˜nānam. munibhyah. pratipādayantam. tam. daks.in. āmūrtim udāharanti k

 42 Rao 1914, II.1, p.
 273 (bold face mine).